tristan56000/WebApplicationExampleTP1Remote/README.md

 ## How to run ?

-Start by running the sql script *scriptSQL.sql* into your SQL database terminal.
+Start by running the sql script *script/scriptSQL.sql* into your SQL database terminal.
 (Use *MySql* by preference, otherwise the application code might not work)

 Once you've done that, run the tomcat server.<br/>